-- Talk to your medical/dental secretary to make sure you and your escort understand all the details of your appointment, preparations for travel and what you need to know before you leave.
+- Talk to your medical/dental secretary to make sure you and your caregiver understand all the details of your appointment, preparations for travel and what you need to know before you leave.
 Talk to the CMC nurse if your case is more serious (e.g. cancer).

 - Let your local CMC and Wiichihiituwin know if you need special services or equipment (wheelchair, adaptive rooms, oxygen tank, bath seat).